Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Get-AzureADUserManager.md

 ```

 ## DESCRIPTION
-The Get-AzureADUserManager cmdlet gets the manager of a user in Azure Active Directory (AD).
+The Get-AzureADUserManager cmdlet gets the manager of a user in the Microsoft Entra ID.

 ## EXAMPLES